 - Watch the screen as your items are being scanned.
 Sometimes the prices are wrong (especially on sale items).
 Most stores have a price guarantee.
 Don’t be overcharged and nullify your hard work to save money.

 - Wait until all of our items are rung, then give the cashier the coupons.
 Watch as these are rung thru.
 Sometimes the cashier is going so fast that the coupon does not scan.
 Check to make sure that all of your digital coupon savings were given.
 That is why you notated on your list which items had a digital and/or printed coupon.
 Ask the cashier to check each one.
 I do this each time and one time I was not give $12.00 worth of digital coupons.
 Lastly, make sure any quantity discounts are given.
 You should have notated if any of your items were part of a campaign to give dollars off for buying a certain quantity of items.
 This all sounds like a long process, but it really only takes a few minutes at the checkout.
 When I first started doing this, I thought people behind me in line were getting upset that I was taking time to verify my discounts.
 Instead, they came up to me and commented that they were going to start doing what I was doing!

-#14 Lastly, pay with a credit card that offers rewards.
-Just make sure you pay off the full balance when you get the statement and it will be just like you paid in cash for your groceries.
+- Lastly, pay with a credit card that offers rewards.
+Just make sure you pay off the full balance when you get the statement each month and it will be just like you paid in cash for your groceries.
 I use a credit card that gives extra points for buying groceries and let’s me automatically use those points as cash on Amazon!

 Thanks for joining in today and I hope these 14 Super Ways to Save on Groceries are helpful to you.
 Do you have any good tips to share?